 Parents can request a meeting with a teacher and meet with the teacher within a reasonable period of time after making a request.
 A request can be done through a phone message, email, counselor or letter.
 It is the responsibility of the teacher to let the parent know if he/she is unable to keep the appointment.

 No class parties are allowed.
 No food or drinks are allowed in the buildings.
 Teachers wishing to schedule reward activities may inquire with the Assistant Principal regarding the use of the lower lunch area or faculty cafeteria.

 Emergency Lesson plans, rosters and seating charts need to be submitted every year to be filed in the substitute folder for each teacher in the main office.
 IEP forms will also be included for corresponding students in the substitute folder.

 Effective supervision provides a controlled campus atmosphere that prevents incidents.
 It is the responsibility of all personnel.
 Even when teaching in the classroom, you should not be oblivious to actions taking place in the hallway or on campus.
 Hallway supervision during passing periods discourages problem situations and tardiness, and allows teachers to reinforce a clean, safe campus.
-All teachers are expected to stand outside their doors during passing periods to monitor student behavior and intervene when necessary.
+All teachers are encouraged to stand outside their doors during passing periods to monitor student behavior and intervene when necessary.

 Supplies and Equipment

 Teachers should consult with department chairpersons regarding special requests for ordering supplies for classroom instruction.
 Teachers must consult with the department chairperson and Saydi before spending money on instructional materials for which they may not be reimbursed.
 Supplies are ordered on a yearly basis by the principal for the school.